svjack/Genshin-Impact-Character-Chat/README.md

 This project is an attempt to use game characters in daily chat and plot chat.

 ## Installation and Running Results
 This project have three llm inference types: transformers, llama-cpp-python and vLLM.
-Below are commands to install and run different inference running demos.
+Below are commands to install and run different inference running demos.<br/>
+demo index with [3, 5, 7] need run vllm server,before run gradio script.
+3 need run one server, [5, 7] need run two servers.

 ### Install commands
 |Index| Chat Type | LLM inference type | Install Command in Linux |